Vladimir Ranković: Club career

 Ranković started playing football at the age of only four and joined then local FC Hertha München.
 Subsequently he went through the youth ranks of SpVgg Unterhaching and SV Pullach before moving to the youth academy of Bayern Munich in 2005 when he was twelve years old.
 Eventually he made it into Bayern Munich's second team, playing in fourth tier Regionalliga at that time, debuting as a starter in a league match versus SC Freiburg II on 11 March 2012.
 It remained his only cap in the 2011–12 season, although he became a team regular for the next and after next season (2012–14), playing 33 and 31 games respectively.
 On 4 May 2013, he received his first and only call for Bayern Munich in the Bundesliga, being an unused substitute in an away match against Borussia Dortmund.
 Under new head coach Pep Guardiola he also was allowed to participate in the first team's pre-season training for the 2013–14 Bundesliga.

 In July 2014, when his contract with Bayern Munich had been expired, he moved to fellow Bundesliga side Hannover 96 on a free transfer, signing a three-year contract until 2017.
 For Hannover however, he did not receive a single call for an official match during the first leg of the 2014–15 campaign.
 In the winter break, he was consequently loaned to 2.
 Bundesliga side Erzgebirge Aue for the remainder of the season.
 For Aue he became a regular, starting in eleven matches consecutively.
 At the end of the season, Aue was relegated to the 3.
 Liga and Ranković returned to Hannover.

 In June 2017, Ranković joined 3.
 Liga club Hansa Rostock on a free transfer, signing a two-year deal until 2019.
-Leaving Hansa at the end of the his contract, he remained without club until 24 January 2020, where he signed for the rest of the season with Regionalliga Bayern club FC Memmingen.
+Leaving Hansa at the end of his contract, he remained without club until 24 January 2020, where he signed for the rest of the season with Regionalliga Bayern club FC Memmingen.